Allgor–Barkalow Homestead

 The Allgor–Barkalow Homestead is located on New Bedford Road in the New Bedford section of Wall Township in Monmouth County, New Jersey, United States.
 The historic farmhouse was added to the National Register of Historic Places on June 21, 1984, for its significance in agriculture, architecture, commerce, and exploration/settlement.
 It is now used by the Old Wall Historical Society.

 History and description

 The house was built around 1843.
 One room was used as a general store by James L. Allgor (1821–1896), who purchased it from Jonathan Morris.
 After Allgor's death, the house was owned by Job S. Barkalow.
 Around 1890, the house was moved about 50 yard south.
-The Barkalow family lived here until the 1960's.
+The Barkalow family lived here until the 1960s.
 The Wall Township Board of Education took possession of the property in 1975.